 The Gardens at Forde Abbey are well-known for their exceptional beauty, and were nominated for the Historic Houses ‘Garden of the Year’ award in 2019.
 Here you can see the highest powered water fountain in the country, as well as a 19th-century walled garden, shrubberies, and the colourful Bog Garden.
 Forde Abbey also runs a great programme of events throughout the year, so check the website to see what’s on during your visit.

-November 2020 Update: The house remains closed for the time being due to the situation with Covid.
-The gardens are now also closed, and will re-open in February 2021 for snowdrop season.
+April 2021 Update: The house remains closed for the time being but the gardens are now open again.

 Highcliffe Castle, Christchurch

 Head to the seaside next, with a trip to Highcliffe Castle in Christchurch.
 This beautiful, Grade–I listed property has been described as “arguably the most important surviving house of the romantic and picturesque style of architecture”.
 A stone’s throw from the beach, Highcliffe Castle enjoys spectacular views across the sea towards the Isle of Wight.